-From St. Helena, Princess Caraboo went to America.
+Whether or not this outlandish story is true seems never to have been fully authenticated.
+However, from St. Helena, Princess Caraboo went to America.
 Her reputation preceded her there and she was besieged by curiosity seekers.
 As Princess Caraboo, Baker appeared on-stage at Washington Hall in Philadelphia with little success.
 She returned to London seven years later and, in 1824, “took lodgings in New Bond-street where she exhibited at the charge of one shilling each person.”
 Apparently, her appearances did not go well because it was reported few persons availed themselves of the opportunity to see her.

-“[The] Princess’ … retired into a comparatively humble life, and married.
-There was a kind of grim humour in the occupation which she subsequently followed — that of an importer of leeches; but she conducted her operations with much judgment and ability, and carried on her trade with credit to herself and satisfaction to her customers.”
+“The ‘Princess’ hoax lasted till it was discovered to be a romance cleverly sustained y a young and pretty girl.
+On being deposed, the ‘Princess’ retired into comparatively humble life, and married.
+There was a kind of grim humor … in the occupation which she subsequently followed — that of an importer of leeches; but she conducted her operations with much judgement and ability, and carried on her trade with credit to herself and satisfaction to her customers.”

 She was buried in an unmarked grave in the Hebron Road Cemetery in Bristol.

-- Gutch, John Mathew, Caraboo, 1817
+- Gutch, John Mathew, Caraboo, 1817, p.
+1.

-- “Princess Caraboo ,” in Western Morning News, 28 April 1921
+- “Princess Caraboo ,” in Western Morning News, 28 April 1921, p.
+4.

-- “The Princess Caraboo,” in Bath Chronicle and Weekly Gazette, 19 January 1865
+- “The Princess Caraboo,” in Bath Chronicle and Weekly Gazette, 19 January 1865, p.
+6.

-- “The Princess Caraboo,” in Devizes and Wiltshire Gazette, 19 January 1865
+- “The Princess Caraboo,” in Devizes and Wiltshire Gazette, 19 January 1865, p.
+3.

-- Timbs, John, English Eccentrics and Eccentricities, 1877
+- Timbs, John, English Eccentrics and Eccentricities, 1877, p.
+248-249.